 Overall width: 26.5″

-Baby Jogger gives has a lifetime warranty on the frame of the stroller and 1 year on small parts and fabric.
-Here is more information on the warranty.
+The Baby Jogger has a lifetime warranty on the frame of the stroller and a 1-year on small parts and fabric.

 Here are previous models with stripes.
 I was never a big fan of those stripes… I expected them to be on sale since they don’t have the new upgrades, but surprisingly they cost the same.